 Here are some tips on how to diversify your portfolio.
-If picking the stock market were that easy, you would pick a stock, make a fortune out of it and retire by the age of 20.
+If picking the stock market was that easy, you would pick a stock.
+Make a fortune out of it and retire by the age of 20.
 Fact is, the future is unwritten.
 We don’t know what the stock market will do tomorrow, or next week, or next month.
-As professional analysts, we will weigh up the probability of market performance based on our analysis, and then establish a Risk management approach to investing.
-We always cater for a “worst case scenario”, and that way our portfolio has the potential to outperform the markets even when they are falling.
+As professional analysts, we will weigh up the probability of market performance based on our analysis.
+And then establish a Risk management approach to investing.
+We always cater for a “worst-case scenario”.
+And that way our portfolio has the potential to outperform the markets even when they are falling.

-So I’m going to go through a few of the essential portfolio management techniques you need to know when managing your own hard earned money.
-The tips on how to diversity your portfolio.
+So I’m going to go through a few of the essential portfolio management techniques you need to know when managing your own hard-earned money.
+The tips on how to diversify your portfolio.

 Don’t put all your eggs in the one basket